s4816577/PoseAttention/README.md

 # PoseAttention implementation in PyTorch
-This is the PyTorch implementation for PoseAttrn, developed based on PoseLATM(https://github.com/hazirbas/poselstm-pytorch) code.
+This is the PyTorch implementation for PoseAttention, developed based on PoseLSTM(https://github.com/hazirbas/poselstm-pytorch) code.

 ## Prerequisites
 - Linux